shagunBose/2048/README.md

 Run Instructions:
 Compile: javac Index.java
 Run: java Index

+Note about Font: This game uses the custom font, Fun Sizd.
+To view that please download FunSized.ttf provided in the repository.

 Here is a screenshots from the game!
-[Please note that the text graphic may appear differently on your computer if you don't have that text!]

 ![2048 Game](https://github.com/shagunBose/2048/blob/master/screen-shot-2018-02-14-at-2-59-47-pm-2.png)